Chandkheda: New C.G.Road

 The newly developed 100 ft wide "New C.G.
 Road" (Chandkheda-Gandhinagar) road is a residential area.
-It includes the Vishwakarma Government Engineering College (VGEC).
+It includes the Vishwakarma Government Engineering College(VGEC).
 This college was also a temporary campus for IIT Gandhinagar during its early stages.
 VGEC is now the campus for GTU university.
 There are several schools and educational institutes situated here.

-4D Square Mall
+4D Mall

 4D Square Mall is a shopping mall situated near Visat-Gandhinagar highway.
-There are many brand stores such as Puma, United Colors of Benetton, Nike and many more.
-There is a PVR Cinemas multiplex.
-Some fast food restaurants like Domino's Pizza, Subway (restaurant), etc. are also there.
+There are many brand stores there.

-Jantanagar
+Devbhoomi

-Jantanagar, officially known as Parshwanath nagar, is a residential area near ONGC colony and New C.G. road.
-Jantanagar has around 1000+ houses.
-Having these many houses, Jantanagar is considered as the second largest residential society in Chandkheda after Gujarat Housing Board.
+Devbhoomi, officially known as Parshwanath nagar, is a residential area near ONGC colony and New C.G. road.
+Devbhoomihas around 1000+ houses.
+Having these many houses, Devbhoomiis considered as the second largest residential society in Chandkheda after Gujarat Housing Board.

 Gujarat Housing Board

 The Gujarat Housing Board is a neighborhood near Jantanagar in Chandkheda area.